msfninja/schedule/README.md

 #### Other Modules

 **Important: you should locally clone Schedule's repository before proceeding with this section, as you need a place to install the npm modules to.
-Please follow [this part](#repository-cloning) first, and then proceed with installing the mandatory npm modules.**
+Follow [this section](#repository-cloning) first, and then proceed with installing the mandatory npm modules.**

 As mentioned [earlier](#npm-modules), the `ip`, `yaml`, `uuid` and `colors` modules do not come preinstalled with Node.js by default.
 This means, for Schedule to work properly, you have to install them manually using npm.